Ingest an Olink Manifest

 ./hisecli splitxlsx <data_file> <manifest_file>

-Tar and ingest the data
+Tar & ingest the data

 If the data was split for multiple accounts, you must repeat this step for each account.